Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 export OLLAMA_CTX_SIZE=2048

-On macOS / Linux, add these lines to ~/.zshrc or ~/.bashrc.
-On Windows — set them via system environment variables or your PowerShell profile.
+On macOS / Linux, add all lines to ~/.zshrc or ~/.bashrc.
+On Windows — set them via system environment variables or PowerShell profile.

 • ✔️ Check current usage: ollama ps will show loaded models